Linaerith/nuxtapp-test/README.md

 > Nuxt.js project

-Project made for me to learn about VueJS and NuxtJS.
+Project made for me to learn about VueJS and NuxtJS. 🏋‍ Made with cute bears to get motivated. 🐣

 ## Build Setup